Self-Attentive Pooling for Efficient Deep Learning: Conclusion Societal Implications

 \section{Conclusion \& Societal Implications}

 In this paper, we propose self-attentive pooling which aggregates non-local features from the activation maps, thereby enabling the extraction of more complex relationships between the different features, compared to existing local pooling layers.
 Our approach outperforms the existing pooling approaches with popular memory-efficient CNN backbones on several object recognition and detection benchmarks.
 Hence, we hope that our approach can enable the deployment of accurate CNN models on various resource-constrained platforms such as smart home assistants and wearable sensors.
 While our goal is to enable socially responsible use-cases, our work can also unlock several cheap and real-time vision use-cases that might be susceptible to adversarial attacks and racial biases.
-Our technology can also be abused in certain sensor wearables.
 Preventing the application of this technology from abusive usages is an important area of future work.